Bleeding on birth control? Here’s what you need to know

 Everything you need to know about contraceptives & breakthrough bleeding

 TL/DR: Knowing the facts about birth control bleeding is so important for choosing your contraceptive method.
-Three of the more common birth control methods are the pill, IUD, and vaginal ring — and each has its own effect on how you bleed.
+The pill, IUD, and vaginal ring are three of the most common birth control methods.
+Each method has its own effect on how you bleed.

-From the pill to the IUD to the vaginal ring, birth control options have definitely changed since that cheesy ‘80s video you watched in your high school sex-ed course (just me?).
+From the pill to the IUD to the vaginal ring, birth control options have definitely changed over time.

-The short answer is this: You may or may not continue to get your period on birth control, and it all depends on how your body interacts with the specific kind of contraceptive you choose.
-Let’s discuss.
+The short answer is this: You may or may not continue to get your period on birth control.
+It all depends on how your body interacts with the specific kind of contraceptive you choose.

 Menstruation vs. breakthrough bleeding vs. withdrawal bleeding: What’s the difference?

-To think of it in practical terms, withdrawal bleeding is what happens during the placebo portion of your pill pack, or during the week when you remove your vaginal ring.
+In practical terms, withdrawal bleeding occurs during the placebo pill phase of your pill pack.
+If you use a vaginal ring, during the week when you remove your vaginal ring.

-Breakthrough bleeding is when bleeding happens in between normal menstrual periods.3 Although it can be annoying and frustrating (hello, unexpected stains), it doesn’t generally mean that there’s something abnormal happening down there.
-Certain factors can increase the likelihood of breakthrough bleeding – including some types of birth control.
+Breakthrough bleeding while on pill, is the bleeding that happens in between normal menstrual periods.3 Although it can be annoying and frustrating, it doesn’t generally mean that there’s something abnormal happening down there.
+Certain factors can increase the likelihood of bleeding between periods – including some types of birth control.

-For example, breakthrough bleeding is more common when you first begin taking oral hormonal BC: around 30-50 percent of people experience it during the first 3 to 6 months of being on a new combined (usually, a combo of synthetic estrogen and progesterone) pill.4 It usually decreases as your body becomes accustomed to the hormones over the first year, but a small percentage of people may still have some level of breakthrough bleeding.
+For example, breakthrough bleeding is more common when you start taking hormonal birth control pills.
+Around 30-50 percent of people experience it during the first 3 to 6 months of being on a new combined pill.4 It usually decreases as your body becomes accustomed to the hormones over the first year.
+However, a small percentage of people may still have some level of breakthrough bleeding.

-The general thought in the contraceptive community is that low-estrogen forms of BC are more commonly associated with breakthrough bleeding, although this can be different for every person.
+The general thought in the contraceptive community is that low-estrogen forms of BC are more commonly associated with breakthrough bleeding.
+However, this can be different for every person.

 Other factors that are associated with breakthrough bleeding?
 Smoking, taking meds that interact with BC, and digestive woes like diarrhea and vomiting that affect absorption of the pill.
-Also, skipping or missing pills – seems like an obvious one, but any missed or delayed pill will also increase the likelihood of breakthrough bleeding.
+Missing pills or not taking the pill at the same time every day will also increase the chances of breakthrough bleeding.

-If you experience breakthrough bleeding, make note of it in your phone or cycle tracking app of choice.
-Write down the quantity and appearance, from spotting to a full-on bleed, how many hours or days it lasted, and where in your cycle it happened (hint: Look at your BC packaging to find the specific day if you’re having a period on birth control during the active pills).
+Experiencing bleeding or spotting on birth control?
+Make note of it in your phone or cycle tracking app of choice.
+Write down the quantity and appearance, from spotting to a full-on bleed, duration, and where in your cycle it happened.
+Look at your birth control packaging to find the specific day, if you’re having a period during the active pills.

 You should always feel comfortable bringing up abnormal uterine bleeding to your healthcare provider.
-The more details you have, the better.
+Giving as much information as possible is always a good strategy.

 How different types of birth control impact your period

-This is by no means an exhaustive list, but some of the common types of birth control that we’ll talk about here include the pill, the IUD, the patch, and the ring.
-Calling it “the pill” is really a misnomer, as there isn’t just one type of pill available.
+Some of the common types of birth control that we’ll talk about include the pill, IUD, patch, and the ring.
+There isn’t only one type of pill available, and calling it “the pill” is a misnomer.

-In fact, there are hundreds of varieties: ones that are estrogen-dominant vs. progestin-dominant, ones that have the same dose per day or change throughout the month, ones that come in a light purple package or a blue one (okay, that last bit isn’t important but still a difference!).
+In fact, there are hundreds of varieties: ones that are estrogen-dominant, progestin-dominant, progestin-only pills(aka minipill).
+There’s also the ones that have the same dose per day or change throughout the month.
 And with each of these comes a change in how it does or does not affect your period.

 Types of birth control that (might) stop your period

-Some individuals may be motivated to find a form of BC that stops their period altogether due to the demands of their profession, for instance, or severe menstrual pain.
-Remember that everyone’s body interacts with birth control differently: Talking to your OB-GYN is the best way to figure out which method is best for your unique needs.
+Some people may prefer a form of birth control that stops their period completely.
+This could be due to the demands of their profession or because of severe menstrual pain.
+Keep in mind that everyone’s body interacts with birth control differently.
+Talking to your OB-GYN is the best way to determine which method suits your unique needs.